magenta-cuda/search-widget-for-types/readme.txt

 http://alttypes.wordpress.com/search-types-custom-fields-widget/

 == Screenshots ==
-1. The Adminstrator's Interface for Field Selection.
-2. The Adminstrator's Interface for Settings.
-3. The User's Interface for Post Type Selection.
-4. The User's Interface for Searching Posts of the Selected Type.
-5. The User's Interface for Settings.
-6. A Sample Table of Post
+1. The "Search Widget" interactively loads the "Search Results Pane".

 == Changelog ==

 = 1.3 =
-* optionally dynamically load (via AJAX) the search results into the current page instead of loading a new page
+* supports dynamically loading via AJAX the search results into the current page instead of loading a new page, i.e. supports the single-page application paradigm.
 * replace ugly full viewport carousel view with an inline embedded carousel view
 * add mobile swipe to carousel view
 * bug fixes and css enhancements